-The wine history of this country is linked to that of the Moselle; this river forms the border over a length of 36 kilometers Germany, East of the other shore lies the German wine-growing area Moselle, Throughout the area, the Romans led as early as the 1st century BC.
+The wine-growing history of this country is connected to that of the Moselle; this river forms the border over a length of 36 kilometers Germany, The German cultivation area lies to the east on the other bank Moselle, The Romans led the entire area as early as the 1st century BC.
 Chr.
-The viticulture a.
-In the Middle Ages, the founding of many monasteries brought about an upswing in viticulture.
-Due to an extremely cold winter in 1709, the vineyards were almost completely destroyed.
-After a resolution at the Congress of Vienna in 1815, the Grand Duchy of Luxembourg had to cede all vineyards on the other side of the river.
-From the year 1880 there was a big boom by a customs agreement.
-The kind Elbling (at that time 90% share) of pressed Luxembourgish wines were mostly exported as base wine for sparkling wine or as blended wine to Germany.
-But this had an end after the First World War.
+Viticulture.
+In the Middle Ages, the establishment of many monasteries led to an upswing in viticulture.
+The vineyards were almost completely destroyed by an extremely cold winter in 1709.
+After a decision at the Vienna Congress in 1815, the Grand Duchy of Luxembourg had to cede all the vineyards on the other side of the river.
+From 1880 there was a big boom through a customs agreement.
+The sort Elbling (Back then 90% share) pressed Luxembourg wines were mostly exported to Germany as base wine for sparkling wine or as blended wine.
+However, this came to an end after the First World War.

-In 2012, the vineyard area was over 1,000 hectares, of which 85,000 hectoliters of wine were produced.
-Climatically, the vineyards are located on the northern edge of European viticulture.
-The vineyards are divided into around one hundred layers, ranging in width from 300 to 400 meters over 40 kilometers along the banks of the Moselle, from Schengen to Wasserbillig.
-They are located in the eastern Cantons Remich (with the main communities Remich, Schengen and Wintrange) on alluvial soils and Grevenmacher prevailing here limestone soils.
-The limestone soils are especially suitable for the Burgundy varieties.
-The cold temperatures cause longer maturation times and fluctuating yields.
-The high yield limits are 140 hl / ha for Rivaner and Elbling, and 120 hl / ha for the other varieties.
-The acid-stressed Elbling is mainly processed into sparkling wines or crémants.
+In 2012 the vineyard area was over 1,000 hectares, of which 85,000 hectoliters of wine were produced.
+In terms of climate, the winegrowing areas are located on the northern edge of European viticulture.
+The vineyards are divided into around a hundred layers with a width of 300 to 400 meters over 40 kilometers along the banks of the Moselle from Schengen to Wasserbillig.
+They are located in the eastern cantons of Remich (with the main municipalities Remich, Schengen and Wintrange) on alluvial soils and Grevenmacher with predominant limestone soils.
+The limestone soils are particularly suitable for the Burgundy varieties.
+The cold temperatures cause longer ripening times and strongly fluctuating yields.
+The high yield limits are 140 hl / ha for Rivaner and Elbling, as well as 120 hl / ha for the other varieties.
+The acidic Elbling is mainly processed into sparkling wines or crémants.
 The Blend 2010:

 Synonyms or name in Luxembourg